surveyjs/survey-creator/docs/End-User-Guide.md

 ### How to: Add a question to the survey

 Drag and drop the desired question type from the Toolbox onto the design surface.
 Alternatively, you can click the **Add Question** button to add a [Single Input](#single-input) question.
-This button also displays a three-dots icon that allows you to change the type of inserted questions.
+This button also displays an ellipsis icon that allows you to change the type of inserted questions.

 <img src="images/survey-creator-add-question-button.png" alt="Survey Creator - Add Question button" width="50%">